italia/forum.italia.it/README.md

-# design-discourse-theme
+# forum.italia.it Discourse Theme

-Italia Design Theme for Discourse
+Design system .italia theme for Discourse

-This is the theme currently in use on Forum Italia: https://forum.italia.it.
+This is the theme currently in use on [Forum Italia](https://forum.italia.it).

-To install this theme, simply download the repository as .zip file and go to `https://yourdiscourseinstallation.it/admin/customize/themes` to upload it
+To install this theme, simply download the repository as .zip file and go to `https://forum.italia.it/admin/customize/themes` to upload it.

 Happy hacking!